smutuvi/blog/content/post/2018-03-14-worldbank-poverty-prediction-competition.md

     df.fillna(0, inplace=True)
     return df
 ```
-We call the above functions and perform the data pre-processing
+We call the above functions and process the datasets
 ```python
 # pre-process the training data
 aX_train = pre_process_data(a_train.drop('poor', axis=1))